roberttierie/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Simply, semantic HTML are tags that describe what they do.
+For example, <header> would describe a header, <p> would describe a paragraph.
+They are easy because they do exactly what they are called.
+Non-semantic HTML like <div> or <span> really have no concrete meaning that pops up in its tag.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+One difference is that with inline, the width and height are not respected, therefore can crash into text.

+In block everything is respected but the elements dont sit side by side.

 3. What are the 4 areas of the box model?

+margins, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+Git is the best tool we have out there for developers currently.
+It allows a team to elimate the wasted time from passing commits onto each other, instead, having it all shown in a centralized system.
+This way teams can work much faster.
+It also allows newer developers to have a safer environment to make mistakes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.